Finding and Interpreting Catalysts

 Contract Announcements & New Product Releases/Announcements

-Announcements about a new contract secured by a company stock you’re watching, or a new product release or announcement of a new product in the pipeline can also make stocks move.
-These types of announcements “bring eyeballs in”, says Tim—or traders, and that’s what ignites big moves.
+Announcements about a new contract secured by a company stock that you’re watching, or a new product release or announcement of a new product in the pipeline can also make stocks move.
+These types of announcements “bring eyeballs in,” says Tim—or traders, and that’s what ignites big moves.

 We talked about XOMA last week quite a lot, but it’s still traveling upwards beautifully.
 Biotech is a tricky sector, but certain catalysts have serious momentum.
 The question always is, can this momentum last more than a day?